 Note that I am not attacking anyone’s humanity, or even making comment on the choices they make behind closed doors.
 I’m simply highlighting who our libraries are enlisting to influence our kids in the name of ‘diversity’.

-A young man felt strongly enough about this issue to protest one such events at a Brisbane library last month.
+A young man felt strongly enough about this issue to protest one such event at a Brisbane library last month.
 The media jumped on him and his friends for their peaceful protest.
 After a barrage of bullying and threats on social media, Wilson Gavin was found dead the next morning.

 The link between same-sex marriage and these drag queen library events might seem like a stretch.
 But it’s not just me connecting the dots.